Bibani-Jihed/SeembaUnitySDK/README.md

 Make sure that your game is configured on the dashboard side.

-1. Change the attribute `GameName` value with the name of your game .
+1. Change the attribute `GAME_NAME` value with the name of your game .
-2. Change the attribute `GameSceneName` value with the name of your game scene.
+2. Change the attribute `GAME_SCENE_NAME` value with the name of your game scene.
-3. Change the attribute `gameId` value with the ID of your game indicated on the dashboard.
+3. Change the attribute `GAME_ID` value with the ID of your game indicated on the dashboard.

 4. Change the attribute `GAME_ANDROID_URL` value with your Google Play